JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 - The problem within the step needs to be singularly focused on one problem.
 - Each output needs to be designed to output exactly what is required for the next step.
-- We need a system that is strictly top down without cyclic complications.
+- We need a system that is DAG i.e. strictly top down without circular complications.
 - each step needs its own problem domain.
 - The AI must know how to solve the problem within the domain of each step.

 Sounds impossible?
-Well, It is not.  there is a well known and methodology meets all the conditions.
+Well, It is not.
+There is a well known methodology that meets all these conditions.
 It is one of the most studied IT Methodologies ever (Therefor AI knows it well).

 It is called:
 #### The WaterFall Technique

-What?
+You: ***What?
 Are you Crazy?
-That old stuff we threw away in the 60's?
+That old stuff we threw away in the 60's?***
-Yep, that is the one!
+Me: **Yep, that is the one!**

 ## The Waterfall Technique